Global Brown Bag Events

 Abdi Shiil, MDH Refugee Health Program student worker, shared an overview of Somalia with information on the country's history and demographic characteristics like major languages, religions, ethnic groups, and significant cultural traditions.

 January 14, 2014: Makers: Women Who Make America

 Makers: Women Who Make America Attention: Non-MDH link

-The April Go Global Brown Bag featured the first video of a three-part documentary film about the struggle for women's equality in the United States.
+The January Go Global Brown Bag featured part two of this three part documentary film about the struggle for women's equality in the United States.
 Narrated by Meryl Streep, Makers: Women Who Make America features interviews with women from all social strata, including politicians, celebrities, flight attendants, coal miners, and more to gain a view of women's roles in the fight for equal opportunities.

 - Global Brown Bag Events Archive